There are no products in your shopping cart.

 If you live in the areas that have signed up to the pilot, you may be offered the self-sampling kit if you are 6 months or more overdue for cervical screening.

 Depending on how long ago your last screening was, the kit will be:

-The pilot is still in the planning stages, but it is aiming to begin in September 2019 and will run for 6 months.
+The pilot is still in the planning stages, but it is aiming to begin in early 2020 and will run for 6 months.
 We are looking forward to being able to update you on how it progresses, so watch this space!

 While we would like everyone to have access to self-sampling, this is a pilot running in North and East London.
 Hopefully the results of the pilot will mean that anyone who wishes to will soon able to have the option to use a self-sample.
 While self-sampling kits are currently available to purchase privately, they are not part of the NHS cervical screening programme and pilots such as this one are essential to ensure they are introduced in the safest and most effective way.